 For the majority of organisations though, hybrid and multicloud are where data storage and analytics fit best.

-“I think in both cases (the edge and cloud), businesses need a data management platform that can help them connect all the dots together, make it work seamlessly across multiple clouds, even data centres and indeed the edge.
-That's what Cloudera does, and that's what we're there to help with.”
+“I think in both cases (the edge and cloud), businesses need a data management platform that can help them connect all the dots together, make it work seamlessly across multiple clouds, even data centers and indeed the edge.
+That's what Cloudera does, and that's what we're there to help with.

 Cloudera Data Platform is a big data analytics platform that can process and analyse all of the insights brought in from IoT and connected devices.
 Within that is a capability called Cloudera DataFlow, which is a scalable real-time analytics capability that delivers insights and actionable intelligence.
 What's also important is being able to track data provenance and streaming data lineage, and managing and monitoring edge applications.